 I don’t actually know the exact number.
 I have been writing children’s poems since 1994, and it’s very difficult to keep an exact count.
 There are more than 900 poems just on this website, but I have written many hundreds more that I never posted here.
 Last I checked, I had written about 1500 poems, but I keep writing new ones every week so that number is always increasing.

 You can find biographical information about me on my Biography page.
 You can also find links to several interviews with Kenn Nesbitt in the links section.
 If you have any questions that are not answered there, please feel free to send me an email and I will be happy to answer whatever other questions you might have.

 I’m sorry to say that I don’t have a favorite poem.
 I have written so many hundreds of poems that it would be impossible to pick just one as my favorite.

 I do like some poems more than others, though.
-For example, while most kids seem to like my poems that involve bodily functions, such as Swimming Ool, I tend to prefer poems that are more imaginative and impossible, such as I Dreamed I Was Riding a Zebra, and tongue twisters such as Shelley Sellers.
+For example, while most kids seem to like my poems that involve bodily functions, such as Swimming Ool, I tend to prefer poems that are more imaginative and impossible, such as One Warm Sunny Day, and tongue twisters such as Shelley Sellers.